 If you downloaded the Roast Perfect App, just add the number of guests and the app will do all the work for you.

-Before you cook rib roast, you’ll want to season it and let it absorb the flavor of your seasoning.
-Here is how to season prime rib before cooking:
+Before you cook your boneless rib roast recipe, you’ll want to season it ahead of time and let it absorb the flavor of your seasoning.

 - Salt the roast the day before and refrigerate overnight.

 - When ready to cook, rub the roast all over with 2 tablespoons olive oil and 1-2 teaspoons freshly cracked black pepper

 - That’s it!
 That is all you need to make the perfect holiday prime rib roast with simple yet delicious prime rib seasoning!

 Garlic Butter Prime Rib Seasoning